zlgesundheit/openEHR_FLAT_Loader/README.md

         - Those are marked as "Bedingt Pflichtelement" in the Mapping-Table

     - After adding the additional metadata to the Data/.csv-File re-run step 1 of the tool.
+        - Note that the Mapping-Table-File in ManualTasks-Directory is overwritten when re-running.
+        - You may duplicate the mapping before.
+(The old mapping will not include newly added .csv-Columns in the Dropdowns..)

 ---
 ### 2. To build (and upload) Resources